-The Murray River Warriors are going Next Level one day at a time
+The Murray River Warriors are going next level

 Humble beginnings in Wiradjuri country

-After reviewing the Alcohol and Smoking Management policies, and in particular the Healthy Eating program, “we saw how they could and should implement them at the club” Margaret says.
+After reviewing plans for alcohol and smoking management, “we saw how they could and should implement them at the club” Margaret says.
 “I said to everyone, “this is the path.
 This is where we want to go”.
 It was what we’d always wanted, but we saw how Good Sports could make it happen at our club.”

-The Warriors have now achieved their first Good Sports accreditation level, after joining the program late last year.
-They are part of both the Healthy Eating and Tackling Illegal Drugs program and are going from strength to strength.
-They’ve put a complete ban on alcohol advertising at the club.
+The Warriors achieved their Good Sports accreditation, and have put a complete ban on alcohol advertising at the club.
 Their Grand Final Day was completely alcohol-free, and despite initial worries about lower attendance figures, “it was a full ground.
 Everybody came and it was a great day”, Margaret beams.
 “We showed that our supporters will come down, watch the final, and have fun with the family.
 With or without alcohol”.

 A rural rugby club setting their own path

 Margaret believes their club has now built a solid standing within the Albury area.
 Not only that, they’re now a great example for other clubs in the area.
 “I always tell the other local clubs about Good Sports.
 They can see what it’s done for us.
 It’s easier to change things when we’re all working towards the same goal”.